Fill in this quick form to receive your FREE personal holiday quote from us...

-Explore New Zealand with a private guided tour personalised to suit your group.
+Explore New Zealand with a private guided New Zealand LOTR tour personalised to suit your group.
 Our private guided tours are hosted by one of New Zealand’s leading tour guides.
-Your guide will meet your group at the airport and chauffeur your group to explore the destinations and activities included in your personalised tour package.
+Your guide will meet your group at the airport and chauffeur your group to explore the destinations and activities included in your personalised New Zealand LOTR tour package.
 They will tend to your needs and share valuable local knowledge with your group to enhance your holiday experience.
 We can cater for groups between 1-20 people.

-Our private guided tour packages are flexible and are booked to suit your group’s travel dates and interests.
+Our private guided New Zealand LOTR tour packages are flexible.
+In addition, all tours are booked to suit your group’s travel dates and interests.

 Explore Auckland with your guide, visiting top attractions such as the Sky Tower, Mt Eden’s volcanic crater, Waiheke Island, Kelly Tarlton’s Underwater World, or Piha Beach.